ohshitgorillas/ReducedReachKBLayer/README.md

 ## F13
 The layer includes access to the user-programmable F13 key via ⇪ + 'x'.
+This can be whatever you want.

 I have this key mapped to Compose, which allows me to write non-standard characters such as → by pressing caps + 'x' to enable composition mode, then typing '->'.
 For instructions on enabling the Compose key in macOS, see https://uscustom.sourceforge.net/#installation.
-Standard key combiations are here: https://github.com/tsibley/compose/blob/master/compose.
+Standard compose combinations are here: https://github.com/tsibley/compose/blob/master/compose.

 ## Comments